-One of the best ways to avoid contracting or spreading COVID-19 is to wear a face mask when outside the home.
+In addition to being fully vaccinated, one of the best ways to avoid contracting or spreading COVID-19 is to wear a face mask when in public.
 But you may have noticed you’re breaking out more frequently than normal where your mask rests against your face.
 Well, you’re not alone.
 Maskne, a word that began trending due to the COVID-19 pandemic, describes acne caused by your face mask.

 The scientific name for maskne is acne mechanica, a type of skin irritation that is caused by excess heat, pressure and rubbing against the skin.
 Masks can cause debris, sweat and saliva to be trapped on the skin, which can result in a breakout.
 Maskne is particularly prevalent in people who are already prone to acne.